camilla-westin/Take-me-to-work/README.md

-# Skeleton
+# Take me to works
 ## To do
-- typescript
-- SCSS importing

 ## Setup
 `npm run dev`